charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 In clprolf, each class(or interface) has to indicate its role, although inheritance, because the programmer of the class must give its perpective for the class(abstraction or worker, especially), or for the interface.
 For the sub-roles, indicating it, when existing, is recommended to not forget the future inheritance check problems.

+* Inheriting from a Java class or interface is not allowed, excepted with the "@Forced"-like annotations.

 * Ignoring inheritance checking
 These checks can be ignored, by using "@Forced_inh" and "@Forced_int_inh" keywords, on the class or the interface, or directly before the name of the inherited class or interface. @Forced_inh means "forced inheritance", and is for class inheritance. "@Forced_int_inh", is for interface inheritance(included interface to interface inheritance).
 So all the existing java code can be used and accepted, and we can program as we want to do it.
 Applied to a class or interface, these keywords concerns all the inherited types of the concerned class or interface.
 In the C# and PHP8 frameworks, there are only "forced" attributes upon the class or the interface, because of C# and PHP8 attributes limitations.